 what we TREAT

-Heroin recovery is extremely difficult as it is an addictive, dangerous substance, and abuse rates have been on the rise in the U.S. since 2006.
-Addiction increases have been driven mainly by young adults between the ages of 18 and 25, with heroin addiction rates down for teenagers.
-In 2006, people who’d used heroin for the first time that year numbered 90,000, while in 2016, that number had jumped to 170,000.
+Heroin is one of the most addictive substances on the planet, with abuse rates on the rise in the U.S. In 2006, people who’d used heroin for the first time that year numbered 90,000, while in 2016, that number jumped to 170,000.
 Estimates show that there are almost 1 million active heroin abusers in the United States.

 Heroin is an illegal opioid drug derived from morphine.
 It’s a potentially lethal depressant that gives the user a fast, intense, euphoric high that is relaxing and analgesic in effect.
-People often become addicted after the first use, and heroin recovery is difficult, and relapse rates are high.
+Users often become addicted after the first use, and heroin relapse rates are high.
 At Casa Capri, we specialize in helping women recover from heroin addiction and rebuild their lives for good.

 Heroin Recovery and Withdrawal